actigraph/StudyAdminAPIDocumentation/sections/subjects/subject_add_edit.md

 Add Subject (w/ Ability to Assign Activity Monitor)
 ---
-Creates a new subject and provides option to assign an activity monitor to newly created subject.
+Creates a new subject with option to assign an activity monitor to the newly created subject.

 Subjects are created within the context of a site, therefore the 'SiteId' property is required upon creating a new subject.
 The [List Sites](sections/sites.md) API call will provide a listing of sites in which you can add subjects.
 You must have CanAddSubjects=true for a Site in order to create a subject in it.